Osprey Hydraulics Reservoir

 Source: bought it new

-Price Paid: List price minus REI member rebait.
+Price Paid: List price minus REI member rebate.

-Well designed system that works for more than just Osprey backpacks!
+Well designed, highly functional system that works in more than just Osprey backpacks!

-Be sure to consider it as you compare.
+Multiple use options.
+Be sure to consider this AWESOME system as you compare options.

 - Best bite value action for flow and swivel rotation for shut off

-- Wide access cap, allowing ice filling and easy empty & cleaning
+- Wide access cap, enables ice filling, easy emptying & cleaning

-- Magnet chrome surfaces too thin, corrodes off with us saltier folk
+- Magnet chrome surfaces too thin, corrodes off with long term use, especially for us saltier folk

 We hike nearly every weekend, on long day hikes, often with Meetup hiking clubs.
 I discovered that I often wasn’t drinking enough water because others had hydration packs and I was using water bottles (they hydrate as they go and didn’t stop to drink much!).